 Experience and Competencies:

-· Excellent interpersonal skills, demonstrated ability to take initiative, capacity to work independently as part of an intra- and inter-organizational team and multi-tasking proficiency.
+- Excellent interpersonal skills, demonstrated ability to take initiative and multitask, and capacity to work independently as well as part of a team.

 Minimum Education Required

 How To Apply

 Compensation will be competitive and commensurate with experience.

 How to Apply: Please submit a thoughtful cover letter and resume to Ben Buis, Chief Operations & Finance Officer at email@example.com.
 Due to the volume of applications we receive, please no phone calls.